tkrajina/git-plus/README.md

     git multi -a

-A .tar archive named git-repositories-yyyy-mm-dd-hh-mm.tar with all repositories in this directory (i.e. their .git directories) will be created.
+A .tar archive named git-repositories-yyyy-mm-dd-hh-mm.tar.xz with all repositories in this directory (i.e. their .git directories) will be created.

 ### Group by output